zeljkobekcic/java-webserver/README.md

 #Java-WebSever

-A simple WebServer written for the the module "Computernetworks" (original name is "Rechnernetze") which is HTTP 1.0 compatible.
+A simple WebServer written for the the module "Computernetworks" which is HTTP 1.0 compatible.

 How to compile:
 `